thinkshout/thinkshout/_case_studies/columbia-riverkeeper.md

   - intro-title: Challenge
     intro-text: |
-      Columbia Riverkeeper needed more than just a platform, they needed the strategic expertise and ongoing support to craft compelling calls to action and tell their story.
+      Columbia Riverkeeper needed more than just a platform-- they needed strategic expertise and ongoing support to help tell their story and craft compelling calls to action.

   - intro-title: Solutions
     intro-text: |
-      Bene offered the security and room to grow that they were looking for in a platform, coupled with the strategic and design support from a team ready to spring into action.
+      We coupled strategy and design support with a new Bene site, offering much more security and room for growth.

   - intro-title: Results
     intro-text: |